3 weeks Madagascar | The Grand Circuit

 Drive: 190 km | 5.5 hours

-Your start on the famed RN7!
-Expect asphalt, windy roads passing rice paddies and small highland villages.
-You can have a good lunch stop at Coin de Foie Gras in Behenjy, or try a real authentic paella (we're not kidding), at El Torro in Ambatolampy.
+Your journey begins on the RN7, with windy roads passing rice paddies and small highland villages.
+For a lunch break, consider stopping at Coin de Foie Gras in Behenjy, Madagascar’s foie gras hub.
+Or try the surprisingly great paella (we're not kidding) at El Torro in Ambatolampy.

 Day 3